mazwat/mazwat.github.io/making-circuits-lm.md

 We need to workout what our supply voltages is.
-We know that we are using a  Volt coin battery so our supply voltage is  3volts.
-Now the
+We know that we are using a  Volt coin battery so our supply voltage is  3 volts.
+The